 You’ll also want to understand in-conference controls.
 You’ll realise that there will be points in the meeting where you or others will need to mute themselves.
 Background noise is a real concentration killer.
 There’s nothing to fear though, the controls aren’t rocket science and will usually require you to input a simple command.
 They’re also useful if you want to find out who’s on the call with you, want to record your meeting or just want to lock it so no pesky latecomers can join.
 If you must, join the call a few minutes before everyone else just so you’re comfortable with how everything works.

-So, how do you craft a brilliant agenda?
+So, how do you craft a brilliant conference call agenda?

 Let’s not get into the meaning of life just now.
 But what about the purpose of your call?
 According to the Harvard Business Review, there are three reasons for meetings (and calls) to happen:

-When you know how to create a call agenda, you know that what you’ll get from your call will be informative, will involve others, and will lead you to a result.
+When you know how to create a conference call meeting agenda, you know that what you’ll get from your call will be informative, will involve others, and will lead you to a result.

 To make sure you start as you mean your conference to go on, your agenda will have three key components in addition to the topics for discussion.
 First, it will include the dial-in details (phone number, passcodes etc.) so they’re handy for participants.